infused/dbf/README.md

 widgets = DBF::Table.new(data)
 ```

-Open a DBF by passing in raw data (wrap the raw data with a StringIO):
+Open a DBF by passing in raw data (wrap the raw data with StringIO):

 ```ruby
 widgets = DBF::Table.new(StringIO.new('raw binary data'))